 Moreover, the downstream impact of atrial fibrillation and LV systolic dysfunction was more consequential in sarcomeric HCM.
 Once atrial fibrillation occurred, subsequent rates of LV systolic dysfunction, ventricular arrhythmias and death were each ~2-fold higher in patients with sarcomeric compared to non-sarcomeric HCM.

 Finally, sarcomeric HCM had twice the HCM-related mortality rate of non-sarcomeric HCM.
-HCM-related mortality diverged from age 45 onward, and a four-fold excess mortality was found between ages 46–55.
-The crude difference in mean lifespan between the groups was 7.8 years.
-In age-specific survival analysis accounting for censoring, delayed study entry and correcting for survivor effects, patients with sarcomeric HCM had a 3.5-year shorter restricted mean survival time between ages 44 and 85.
-This quantifies the cumulative loss of life-years attributable to sarcomeric disease within a clinically relevant age window.
+HCM-related mortality diverged from age 45 onward, and a three-fold excess mortality was found between ages 46–55.
+The crude difference in mean lifespan of decedents between the groups was 7.8 years.
+In model-based age-specific survival analysis accounting for censoring, delayed study entry and correcting for survivor effects, patients with sarcomeric HCM had a 3.5-year shorter restricted mean survival time between ages 44 and 85.
+This quantifies the average number of life-years lost attributable to sarcomeric disease within a clinically relevant age window.

 Previous studies have identified sarcomeric HCM to associate with higher all-cause mortality rates, but did not examine the age-specific incidences of death or causes of death and were vulnerable to immortal-time bias – namely, counting survival time before diagnosis of HCM as exposure time – leading to inflated effect estimates.4,6We minimized these limitations by using age as time-scale and performing left-truncation at the first SHaRe visit, allowing us to better isolate biologically driven excess mortality risk.